ibm-cloud-docs/vmwaresolutions/vcenter/vc_reassigningprimarycluster.md

 Review the following information before you reassign your primary cluster:

 * Ensure that VMware NSX® is upgraded to the most recent version (4.1.2 or later).
-* You must migrate all the management virtual machines (VMs), the NSX edge management VMs, and the Usage Meter VM (if you deployed VMware vCloud Usage Meter).
+* You must migrate the management virtual machines (VMs), the NSX edge management VMs, and the Usage Meter VM (if you deployed VMware vCloud Usage Meter).
 * Do not migrate all VMs at the same time, as this action might cause failures.

-To migrate your VMs, complete the following procedures in the VMware vSphere Web Client.
+To migrate your VMs, complete the following procedures in VMware vSphere Web Client.

 ### Procedure to migrate management VMs
 {: #vc_reassigningprimarycluster-migrate-mgmt-vm}